glin/reactable/README.md

   columns,             # Names of columns in the group align = NULL,        # Column group header alignment.
-One of "left", "right", "center" headerClass = NULL,  # Additional CSS classes to apply to the header headerStyle = NULL   # Named list of inline styles to apply to the header )
+One of "left", "right", "center" headerClass = NULL,  # Additional CSS classes to apply to the header headerStyle = NULL   # Inline styles to apply to the header.
+A named list or character string )
 ```